Azure/iotc-explorer/README.md

-  iotc-explorer config                       Manage configuration values for the CLI iotc-explorer get-twin <deviceId>          Get the IoT Hub device twin for a specific device iotc-explorer login [token]                Log in to an Azure IoT Central application iotc-explorer monitor-messages [deviceId]  Monitor messages being sent to a specific device (if
+  iotc-explorer config                       Manage configuration values for the CLI iotc-explorer get-twin <deviceId>          Get the IoT Hub device twin for a specific device iotc-explorer login [token]                Log in to an Azure IoT Central application iotc-explorer logout                       Log out of the Azure IoT Central application by clearing
+                                             the saved login token
+  iotc-explorer monitor-messages [deviceId]  Monitor messages being sent to a specific device (if
                                              device id is provided), or all devices